Entanglement cost for infinite-dimensional physical systems: Direct part: Construction of a one-way LOCC protocol for entanglement dilution

 Now, there exists a simple one-way LOCC protocol that prepares any pure state by consuming $\ceil{\log_2 r}$ ebits, where $r$ is the local rank, i.e., the rank of the reduced state.
 This protocol, as described in the finite-dimensional case by Ref.~\cite{Bennett-distillation}, consists of teleporting one share of the pure state from Alice to Bob (this is the direction of classical communication in $\locc_\to$).
 In our case, the local rank of $\psi^{(n)}$ satisfies that \bb \rk \left(\psi^{(n)}_{A^n}\right) = \left| W_\delta^{X^n} \right| \leq 2^{n\left(H(X) + \delta\right)} = 2^{n\left(S(\psi_A) + \delta\right)} , \ee where we made use of~\eqref{exp_smaller_weakly_typical_set}.
 Hence, we can prepare $\psi^{(n)}$ by consuming at most $\ceil{n\left(S(\psi_A) + \delta\right)}$ ebits.
 Due to~\eqref{approximation_pure}, we therefore see that $S(\psi_A) + \delta$ is an achievable rate of entanglement dilution, i.e., $E_{c,\,\locc_\to}(\psi_{AB})\leq S(\psi_A) + \delta$.
 Since $\delta>0$ was arbitrary, this shows that $E_{c,\,\locc_\to}(\psi_{AB})\leq S(\psi_A)$, concluding the proof. \end{proof}

 Before moving on, it is instructive to present a simple corollary of the analysis of entanglement dilution for pure states in combination with the convexity of the entanglement cost.
-This corollary provides a bound of the entanglement cost for a finite ensemble of infinite-dimensional states but is still insufficient for fully characterizing the entangle cost of general infinite-dimensional mixed states.
+This corollary provides a bound on the entanglement cost for finite-rank infinite-dimensional mixed states, but it still does not suffice to fully characterize the entanglement cost of general infinite-dimensional mixed states.